 3) Blue Catfish: 116 pounds 12 ounces

-Now we are on to fish over the hundred pound mark.
+Now we are on to fish over the hundred-pound mark.
 The first is the classic blue catfish.
 You know we mentioned catfishing on the Mississippi, well this is where the Mississippi did not disappoint.
-On August 3, 2001, Charles Ashley Jr. caught a blue cat on the Mississippi that was 116 pounds 12 ounces!
+On August 3, 2001, Charles Ashley Jr. caught a blue cat in the Mississippi that was 116 pounds 12 ounces!
 Ashley, who is from Marion, AR, and two buddies were fishing along the stretch of the Mississippi downstream from the Interstate 55 bridge when he hooked this big one and fought it to their boat.
-They had it weighed on a certified scale and learned it was the new record breaker!
+They had it weighed on a certified scale and learned it was the new record-breaker!

 2) Paddlefish: 118 pounds 9 ounces

-Paddlefish are a unique looking fish with a long paddle-like snout.
+Paddlefish are unique-looking fish with a long paddle-like snout.
 They also get quite big, with some reaching more than 100 pounds.
-The biggest paddlefish ever caught in Arkansas was a 118 pound 9 ounce fish caught by James C. Johnson.
+The biggest paddlefish ever caught in Arkansas was a 118-pound 9-ounce fish caught by James C. Johnson.
 This is the other trophy fish that was caught on Beaver Lake.
 This record is one of the most recent records, set on August 27, 2020.
-Johnson and a friend were out in the Starkey part of Beaver Lake, they were actually looking for striped bass, but snagged this enormous paddlefish instead.
+Johnson and a friend were out in the Starkey part of Beaver Lake, they were actually looking for striped bass but snagged this enormous paddlefish instead.
 It measured 69 inches long (including its paddle snout).
 Quite a catch!

 1) Alligator Gar: 215 pounds